 Is Using Coconut Oil for Dogs a Good Idea?

 In short, YES.
 Coconut oil is a very safe product for dogs, and many dog owners, groomers, and veterinarians swear but the positive benefits of this essential item.
-Besides aiding your furry friends digestion and improving their coats, coconut oil has the power to actively prevent infections in dogs.
-With vet costs becoming more and more expensive every year, it is important to get your dog on a good grooming and supplement routine to prevent infection and avoid costly visits to the vet.
+Besides aiding your furry friends digestion and improving their coats, coconut oil has the power to promote positive overall health.
+With vet costs becoming more and more expensive every year, it is important to get your dog on a good grooming and supplement routine to prevent issues before they start - and avoid costly visits to the vet.

 While using coconut oil for dogs is definitely a good idea with many benefits, it is important to use it correctly, as with most stuff, too much of a good thing can get you or your pup into trouble.